makerdao/community/governance/votes/Executive vote - July 11, 2023.md

 address: "$spell_address"

 ---
-# [Executive Proposal] Stability Scope Parameter Changes, Smart Burn Engine Deployment, Various Budget Streams and Payments - July 11, 2023
+# [Executive Proposal] Stability Scope Parameter Changes, Smart Burn Engine Deployment, DssCron Housekeeping, Various Budget Streams and Payments - July 11, 2023

 The $exec_publishers and $exec_crafters have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.